scales-okn/PACER-tools/code/downloader/README.md

 *Query Scraper*

  - `-qc, --query-conf TEXT`
  Configuration file (.json) for the query that will be used to populate the query form on Pacer.
 If none is specified the query builder will run in the terminal.
+(The query config format is fully described in the TEMPLATE_QUERY object in [forms.py](./forms.py), the most used fields are "filed_from", "filed_to", "nature_suit" and "case_status")

   - `--query-prefix TEXT`
   A prefix for the filenames of output query HTMLs.
 If date range of the query is greater than 180 days, the query will be split into chunks of 31 days to prevent PACER crashing while serving a large query results page.
 Multiple files will be created that follow the pattern `{query_prefix}__i.html` where `i` enumerates over the date range chunks.